 - $400 to help cover client utilities in December 2020.

 Woodlawn Chapel’s Coupon Club strives to reduce local hunger by combining coupons with store sales in order to stretch our dollars to purchase more food for Circle of Concern food pantry in Valley Park, Missouri.
-Since 2011, this energetic team has been in constant contact with food pantry management to determine pantry needs then actively shops each week.
-This amazing ministry of love has enabled us to triple the amount of needed food we are able to provide on a weekly basis, reaching a milestone in 2019 of donating more than $100,000.00 in food and personal care items having spent just over $32,000.00.
+Since 2011, we have been in constant contact with food pantry management to determine pantry needs then actively shop each week.
+As of 2021 we have provided $131,455.00 in food and personal care items, having spent just over $50,070.00.